intel/pepc/docs/guide-main.md

 operations (for example, to read a sysfs file or write an MSR).
 This means `pepc` does not need to be installed on the SUT.

-If you do want to install `pepc` on a SUT (for example, to run it in local mode directly on that system), use the `install-pepc` tool available in the `pepc` git repository.
+If you do want to install `pepc` on a SUT (for example, to run it in local mode directly on that system), use the `tools/install-pepc` tool available in the `pepc` git repository.
 It installs `pepc` to a remote host from the control machine over SSH.

 **SSH Requirements**